 Things 3 is the third iteration of Things by CulturedCode, an international company with its headquarters in Stuttgart, Germany.
 Things is a popular task management software made for the Apple ecosystem.
 In its previous version, Things 2 has been around for years and grew to be one of the major solutions on its supported platforms.
-The suite is available for the Mac, iPhone/Apple Watch, and iPad.
+The suite is available for macOS, the iPhone/Apple Watch, and iPadOS.

 The updated version comes with a new interface, a redesigned workflow and its own solution to task management.
 They promise the new iteration to be easier to use, more reliable and just in the right spot to serve for all your productivity needs.

 As one of the main players for personal task management, can it hold up to its high expectations?

 Recent updates (June 2018): Things 3.6.x came out recently.
 CulturedCode updated the app to have much better keyboard integration for the iPad.
 The review has been adjusted to cover new Things (pun intended.)

 Note, that this does not mean I am paid for the review, and I am free to write whatever I want, or even decide not to review the app at all.

 All opinions and conclusions are written neutrally to let the readers draw their own judgments.
 Free licenses do not influence my opinion on the products.